PHironaka/peterhironaka.com/src/pages/project/the-chinatown-market.md

 The Chinatown Market has taken the internet by storm.
 With extremely in demand bootleg variations of Brands like Patagonia, Nike, Commes Des Garcon and more, TCM has carved out a unique space for themselves within the streetwear community.

 I was lucky enough to be able to help redesign their website for them and built a custom Shopify theme.

+\*note - The Chinatown Market site I worked on is no longer active.